 Black Friday 2018

-Black Friday is a fantastic time for designers and artists to pick up a bargain on creative hardware, software and resources.
-According to marketing firm SaleCycle, 91 per cent of top UK retailers and 81 per cent of US retailers offered Black Friday deals and promotions in 2017 – that’s a lot of savings to be had, if you know where to look.
+Black Friday 2018 is a fantastic time for designers and artists to make huge savings on creative hardware, software and resources.
+Every year, thousands of Black Friday deals flood the shops – in fact, according to marketing firm SaleCycle, 91 per cent of top UK retailers and 81 per cent of US retailers offered Black Friday deals and promotions in 2017.

 When is Black Friday 2018?